thosgood/this-weeks-finds/markdown/101-151/week147.md

 multiplication means Cartesian product.
 Of course you can prove an isomorphism exists, but can you *construct* one in a natural way - i.e., without making any random choices?
 The history of this puzzle turns out to be very interesting.
-But I don\'t want to give away the answer!
+But I don't want to give away the answer!
 See if you can do it or not.

 Anyway, having categorified the natural numbers, we might be inclined to go on and categorify the integers.
 Can we do it?
-In other words: can we find something like the category of finite sets that includes \"sets with a negative number of elements\"?
+In other words: can we find something like the category of finite sets that includes "sets with a negative number of elements"?
 There turns out be an interesting literature on this subject:

-7\) Daniel Loeb, Sets with a negative number of elements, Adv.
+7) Daniel Loeb, Sets with a negative number of elements, Adv.
 Math.
 91 (1992), 64-74.

-8\) S. Schanuel, Negative sets have Euler characteristic and dimension, Lecture Notes in Mathematics 1488, Springer Verlag, Berlin, 1991, pp.
+8) S. Schanuel, Negative sets have Euler characteristic and dimension, Lecture Notes in Mathematics 1488, Springer Verlag, Berlin, 1991, pp.
 379-385.

-9\) James Propp, Exponentiation and Euler measure, available as [math.CO/0204009](http://www.arXiv.org/abs/math.CO/0204009).
+9) James Propp, Exponentiation and Euler measure, available as [math.CO/0204009](http://www.arXiv.org/abs/math.CO/0204009).

-10\) Andre Joyal, Regle des signes en algebre combinatoire, Comptes Rendus Mathematiques de l\'Academie des Sciences, La Societe Royale du Canada, VII (1985), 285-290.
+10) Andre Joyal, Regle des signes en algebre combinatoire, Comptes Rendus Mathematiques de l'Academie des Sciences, La Societe Royale du Canada, VII (1985), 285-290.

-See also \"[week102](week102.html)\" for more\....
+See also "[week102](week102.html)" for more\....

-But I don\'t want to talk about negative sets right now!
+But I don't want to talk about negative sets right now!
 Instead, I want to talk about *fractional* sets.
 It may seem odd to tackle division before subtraction, but historically, the negative numbers were invented quite a bit *after* the nonnegative rational numbers.
 Apparently half an apple is easier to understand than a negative apple!
-This suggests that perhaps \`sets with fractional cardinality\' are simpler than \`sets with negative cardinality\'.
+This suggests that perhaps \`sets with fractional cardinality' are simpler than \`sets with negative cardinality'.

 The key is to think carefully about the meaning of division.
-The usual way to get half an apple is to chop one into \"two equal parts\".
+The usual way to get half an apple is to chop one into "two equal parts".
 Of course, the parts are actually NOT EQUAL - if they were, there would be only one part!
 They are merely ISOMORPHIC.
 This suggests that categorification will be handy.

 Indeed, what we really have is a Z/2 symmetry group acting on the apple which interchanges the two isomorphic parts.
-In general, if a group G acts on a set S, we can \"divide\" the set by the group by taking the quotient S/G, whose points are the orbits of the action.
+In general, if a group G acts on a set S, we can "divide" the set by the group by taking the quotient S/G, whose points are the orbits of the action.
 If S and G are finite and G acts freely on S, this construction really corresponds to division, since the cardinality \|S/G\| is equal to \|S\|/\|G\|.